Education

 Students at this level

-The following set of six tables presents the count and percentage of CYIC meeting or exceeding expectations in the areas of reading, writing, and numeracy in grades 4 and 7.
+The following set of four tables presents the count and percentage of CYIC meeting or exceeding expectations in the areas of literacy and numeracy in grades 4 and 7.
 The results below include CYIC in either grade that did not write the FSA.
-In 2020/21, 51% of Grade 4 CYIC and 52% of Grade 7 CYIC did not write the FSA.
-CYIC with an identified education special need did not write the Grade 4 FSA 64% of the time, 59% for Grade 7 CYIC with an educational special need.
+In 2022/23, 48% of Grade 4 CYIC and 51% of Grade 7 CYIC did not write the FSA.
+CYIC with an identified education special need did not write the Grade 4 FSA 57% of the time, 56% for Grade 7 CYIC with an educational special need.

 Grade 4 Numeracy: On Track or Extending by SDA1,2